Making Exercise Healthy Medicine

 - Put the monitor up on a book, block, or shelf.
 Use an external keyboard for laptops.

-Even without a seat back, you can sit comfortably.
-Move your seat in.
+Without a seat back, you can still sit comfortably.
+Move your seat further in (forward toward the desk).
 Put the monitor up on a block or shelf.
 Keep the keyboard up on the desk, not under it on a keyboard tray.
 Don't overdo the inward curve of the lower back.
 Depending on your height, lower your seat as needed so you don't reach down for the desk.

 Don't Be Fooled by News Articles Saying "Don't Sit Straight" - (that's not what they meant)